friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/README.md

 namespace **`Friflo.Json.Fliox.Hub.Explorer`**

-This package contains an SPA - single page web application - intended for development and administration of databases hosted by a **Fliox Hub**.
+This package contains an SPA - single page web application - used for development and administration of databases hosted by a **Fliox Hub**.

 The **Hub Explorer** enables: